CloudyUnity/ScholsVault2025/Info.md

 	Systems          | 3 Qs     | 2 hrs | 22.5%

 "Broadly based on your first three semesters"
-	Aka it's possible to get asked questions you've not seen in the course like multithreading or Maths 3 II Takes place between 9-13th January 2025
+	Aka it's possible to get asked questions you've not seen in the course like multithreading Although in these cases they will explain the topic first Takes place between 6-10th January 2025
+Announced on 21st of april

-You need to apply for two online forms, once in September, another in November There is a presentation coming at some point in October(?) with a Q&A at the end so be ready for that
+You need to apply for two online forms, once in 30th September, another in November There is a presentation coming at some point in October(?) with a Q&A at the end so be ready for that

 Code must all be handwritten so start getting good at writing bugless code Answer every question
-Math papers from 2016 on are a good basis
+	You have time for all 6 questions in maths even though only 4 are counted Math papers from 2016 on are a good basis
 	Also see this book (A tour through mathematical logic by Robert Wolf) https://pdfcoffee.com/r-wolf-a-tour-through-mathematical-logic-pdf-free.html Ask your lecturers questions because they like to give hints Also pay attention during lectures for hints
-Watch out for micheal manzke, a demon apparently.
-Can write on Systems paper Last year the prog java author (Hitesh?) just stole the sudoku problem from geeks4geeks, will they do it again?
+Last year the prog java author (Hitesh?) just stole the sudoku problem from geeks4geeks, will they do it again?
 Learn some similar difficult algos that have not appeared before
+	Hitesh will likely be writing this years
 Possibly ignore some math papers (2019, 2024, #todo)
 	Why?
 Is this even true? #todo
-Maths 3 put emphasis on set proofs (Proof sets are equal)
+Maths 3 put emphasis on set proofs (Proof sets are equal) All waldron questions are taken from some book he recommended Elec is know for repeating questions, not guaranteed John Stalker writes weirder/harder questions than andrea for maths 3 Syntax errors don't matter for programming, you could almost write it in another language and get full marks.
+	Except in ARM where it does matter
+All that matters is the approach
+You don't need to import libraries/header files in code You bring your own calculator, don't bring a log book Sometimes if a hard paper causes everyone to get low marks they will mark it easier You won't get told the authors, you need to email people directly Stats is extremely theory heavy, can be memorised for free marks but it's a shit load of content Learn how smart pointers, atomics, locks, etc work in detail
+	#todo
+Check out the recommended books by profs to find sample questions (Maths) Learn about various optimizations for ARM, look over memcpy assignment

 To pass:
 	Get an average of +70%